 3. Determine How Much Wood You Need

-Now it’s time to determine how much wood you need in your bulk order.
+It’s time to determine how much wood you need in your bulk order.
 This step can be tricky because firewood measurements have a language all their own.
-Therefore, it’s important to understand the terminology so that you’ll know how much wood you’re ordering.
+Therefore, it’s essential to understand the terminology to know how much wood you’re ordering.

 Most companies use a unit called a cord to measure firewood.
 Unfortunately, there is no universal standard for how much firewood is in a cord, so the exact volume can vary depending on who you ask.
 But most people in the firewood industry agree that a cord contains 128 cubic feet of wood.